What Is a Hydrocele?

 It may sound or look serious, even painful, but it won’t hurt your baby.
 It might go away on its own, though you should still see the doctor about it.

 A hydrocele can start before your baby is born.
-The testicles grow inside his belly and then move down into his scrotum through a short tunnel.
+The testicles grow inside their belly and then move down into their scrotum through a short tunnel.
 A sac of fluid goes with each testicle.
 Usually, the tunnel and the sac seal off before birth, and the baby’s body absorbs the fluid inside.
-When this process doesn’t go as it should, he can get a hydrocele.
+When this process doesn’t go as it should, they can get a hydrocele.

 There are two types of hydrocele: